Comanche-chaser, general store owner and his wife, Evalyn Alice Freeman

 Here’s how we are related if you are my family.
 (No one else cares.)

 The Moores had come to Texas from Arkansas in the spring of 1855 when T.M. the elder was 3 years old.
-His father Thomas C. Moore had packed up his wife Matilda Freeman (no relation to Alphonso), children and goods in a wagon and trekked from Arkansas to Parker County, Texas.
+His father Thomas C. Moore had packed up his wife Matilda Freeman (no relation to Alphonso), their children and goods in a wagon and trekked from Arkansas to Parker County, Texas.
 (Page 198 of A New History of Parker County, 1906 lists Thomas Moore as a pioneer in 1856 — this was Thomas C. Moore.)
-It was probably more like a band of wagons as Thomas C. Moore’s brother William G. also came with his family.
+It was probably more like a band of wagons as Thomas C.’s brother William G. also came with his family.
 They wanted to find land.
 An 1856 act of Congress allowed current settlers to apply for 160 acres each, and in 1857 the brothers received adjoining plots, T.C’s on Grindstone Creek, a tributary of the Brazos River.

 From Jordan, Jerry Wright, Abstracts of Parker County, Texas